Is there anything less charming than someone or something insisting on their/its own charm?

 This is the unfortunate reverberation of the Broadway adaptation of Delia Ephron’s autobiography, Left on Tenth (James Earl Jones Theatre, booking through Feb.
 2, 2025), in which Ephron (Julianna Margulies) relates her experiences of grieving her first husband Jerry, finding love with second husband Peter Rutter (Peter Gallagher), and then the rollercoaster of facing and surviving cancer.

 Ephron is an engaging writer (the play marks her debut as a Broadway playwright) and Margulies a brilliant actor—as any Good Wife and ER fan knows—but here something in the gelling of words, performance, and staging coagulates to stiff and awkward.
-Margulies feels miscast as Ephron, whose words and personality feel more freewheeling than Margulies’ projection of brisk urgency and control.
+Margulies is miscast as Ephron, whose words and personality feel more freewheeling than Margulies’ projection of brisk urgency and control.

 ADVERTISEMENT

-Margulies’ delivery is directed straight to us, meaning Left on Tenth also feels less like a play, and more an alternately earnest and wisecracking TED talk.
+Margulies’ delivery is directed straight to us, meaning Left on Tenth is less a play, and more an alternately earnest and wisecracking TED talk.
 This means the play itself never takes flight after beginning promisingly with a (slightly overlong) riff on being messed around by a phone company which many can identify with—the endless transfers that go to nowhere, then getting through finally to a helpful person before the line is cut.

 The story is paced like one of Ephron’s famous screenplays, You’ve Got Mail (co-written with sister Nora, like Hanging Up and Bewitched) and Sisterhood of the Traveling Pants.
 Delia produced Sleepless in Seattle.
-The production feels like a relative of these-well-known movies; the segues and micro-dramas are smoothed, we meet simply-lovely-darling neighbors and friends played adeptly in multiple guises by Peter Francis James and Kate MacCluggage.
+The production is a relative of these-well-known movies; the segues and micro-dramas are smoothed, we meet simply-lovely-darling neighbors and friends played adeptly in multiple guises by Peter Francis James and Kate MacCluggage.

 Perhaps the theater should supply little blankies for us to curl up and watch it, as we would watching Tom Hanks and Meg Ryan on a rainy Sunday afternoon.
 The jauntily worn privilege and ease of Ephron’s films—where problems and snits are really no match for accessible glamor and soothing loquaciousness—are present in this play.